 A Kanban system involves the purposeful placement and agreement to use a calculated level of inventory and specific locations for the purpose of just-in-time manufacturing (or flow).

-NO!
-That is a potentially catastrophic statement.
+NO...such statements are a recipe for disaster.
 This is not a personnel decision.
 Inventory is not a dial that is turned up or down at any time to any level.
 Kanban levels, inventory levels, should be driven by math and objective formulas.
 Inventory levels are an output that is data driven.

 In other words, they are a function of their inputs.
 The output is not defined, it is calculated.
 Define and control inputs to help get to the desire output.